microsoftgraph/msgraph-sdk-powershell/src/Mail/Mail/docs/v1.0-beta/Update-MgUserInferenceClassification.md

 A set of overrides for a user to always classify messages from specific senders in certain ways: focused, or other.
 Read-only.
 Nullable.
-To construct, see NOTES section for OVERRIDES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for OVERRIDES properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphInferenceClassificationOverride[]